 Led by PhD student Jessica Fennell, who has had a special ‘Fennell Reserve’ whisky created by The Glenlivet in her honour, the project is intended to help prevent the closure of the distillery during dry periods.

 Last month’s heatwave saw temperatures soar across Scotland, and such periods are predicted to become more frequent due to climate change.
 Many distilleries have had to temporarily stop distilling in recent summers because of water shortages, costing the industry millions.
 During the dry summer of 2018 groundwater supplies to The Glenlivet distillery in Speyside decreased and did not replenish until the following spring.

 After initially surveying the landscape to determine where dams would best protect groundwater supplies, the study team used a combination of field data collection and modelling tools to provide insights into how they operated once installed.

-Jessica said: “Our results found that the features we installed will have a small but positive impact that could help increase water availability during periods of water scarcity and reduce flood peaks during high rainfall.
+“Our results found that the features we installed will have a small but positive impact that could help increase water availability during periods of water scarcity and reduce flood peaks during high rainfall.
 Crucially, this could prevent the distillery closing during dry periods which has a significant cost impact.

 “Because these measures enhance groundwater recharge, and groundwater contribution to streams, our research has also raised the possibility of positive implications for water temperature.
 This is important because distilleries require cool water and groundwater is typically colder than surface water during summer.